 It actually reminded me of those “Bantam Bagels” that Starbucks carries.
 Shoutout to my fellow Shark Tank fans if you know of those bagel bites from the show!

 All I did was form a dough ball, flatten it out, add a tiny bit of the cheese that was leftover, and closed it up.
-I sprinkled some seasoning on top and baked it alongside the loaf of bread for the 30 minutes, and it came out perfectly.
+I sprinkled some seasoning on top and baked it alongside the loaf of bread for 30 minutes, and it came out amazing.
+These are very similar to my grilled cheese bites, so be sure to check those out too!

 Looking for more breakfast?